 Windle International is the name of the umbrella organisation that brings together the independent members of the Windle family.
-Currently there are three members of Windle International: Windle Trust Kenya; Windle Trust Uganda and Windle Trust International.
+Currently there are three members of Windle International, Windle International Kenya; Windle International Uganda and Windle Trust International.
 Each organisation has its own board, strategy and priorities – but we have a common history based on the work of our founder, Hugh Pilkington; have a distinctive focus on education for conflict-affected communities and work to a similar set of values and beliefs.

-Windle Trust Uganda has a similar close relationship with UNHCR and provides both primary and secondary education to refugee settlements and neighbouring communities.
-There is a long tradition in Uganda of seeking to provide integrated public services such as health and education to refugees – and this approach fits well with Windle Trust Uganda’s preferred way of working.
-In addition, WTU operates the DAFI scholarship on behalf of UNHCR.
+Windle International Uganda has a similar close relationship with UNHCR and provides both primary and secondary education to refugee settlements and neighbouring communities.
+There is a long tradition in Uganda of seeking to provide integrated public services such as health and education to refugees – and this approach fits well with Windle International Uganda’s preferred way of working.
+In addition, WIU operates the DAFI scholarship on behalf of UNHCR.
 This scholarship programme is specifically designed to make higher education available to refugees.

 A common history and set of values and beliefs